youngsoul/PyAlexa/Readme.txt

 When this script is done running, there should be a 'deployment_n.zip' file in the deployments directory.
 It is that file that needs to be upload to the Amazon Lambda console.

+<h2>create_alexa_handler</h2>

+option: -r [Optional] to specify root directory of project.
+Default is the current directory
+option: -t [Optional] true, then include a test deployment method
+option: -c [Optional] classname of the handler to instantiate in the main entry point.

+<h2>create_alexa_test_skills</h2>

+This will create a simple utterance and schema file.

 <h3>Useful links:</h3>